felicianotech/hyperparticle.github.io/_posts/2017-06-06-automated-testing-story.md

 title: How changing 'localhost' to '127.0.0.1' sped up my test suite by 1,800%
 ---

-I would like to share a (somewhat recent) story on how a one-line code change improved my understanding of software engineering; it's an experience in my life that has had a profound effect on my work ethic ever since.
+I would like to share a (somewhat recent) anecdote on how a one-line code change improved my understanding of software engineering; it's an experience in my life that has had a profound effect on my work ethic ever since.
+Enjoy.

 ## Background

 So it is 2015.
 I'm a CS student fresh out of sophomore year, getting ready to jump into the second half of my degree.
 At that time I had just learned how to construct a B-tree, built my own recursive descent parser, and finished a  software security research project.
 Having seen how quickly my peers were getting programming jobs (with just under 2 years of coding experience), I decided it was time for me to find some work too.

-Fast forward to the next semester, when I landed myself a software engineering job as a Quality Assurance (QA) intern.
+Fast forward to the next semester, when I landed myself a software engineering job as a QA intern.
 We practiced many of the common Agile practices: I attended scrum meetings, completed user stories, and documented defects.

 The company had amassed some technical debt in the way of automated testing, as many of the integration tests for their main product required manual intervention.
 So they hired me with the primary goal to automate as many regression tests in the product's test suite as possible.
 Most of the easy ones were already automated, and the harder ones involved actions such as clicking a series of UI buttons where no SDK was implemented, or plugging in a physical piece of hardware to the network and wait for it to modify a webpage.

 These integration tests naturally required me to be invested in quite a few disparate components of the entire system.
 One day I would be executing JavaScript in the browser, the following day I would be sniffing for packets over the network, and the next day I would write SQL queries to check for state changes.
 In order to for me to test any interaction between services, I had to learn the language in which each component talks, from the network protocols to the objects that abstracted these low-level details.

 After a couple months of getting blasted with the fire hose, things finally started to click into place.
-I would come in the office each day, provision a couple virtual machines (VMs), RDP/SSH into them, execute network requests, make some code changes, commit and push them, attend a meeting or two, and then close up shop.
+I would come in the office each day, provision a couple VMs, RDP/SSH into them, execute network requests, make some code changes, commit and push them, attend a meeting or two, and then close up shop.

 ## The Issue